BWibo/3dcitydb-mkdocs/docs/citydb-tool/delete.md

   - delete
 ---

 The `delete` command removes or terminates features in the 3DCityDB `v5`.
-It is built on top the corresponding [database functions](../3dcitydb/db-functions.md) to perform these operations.
+It is built on top of the corresponding [database functions](../3dcitydb/db-functions.md#delete-functions) to perform these operations.

 !!! tip
     Be cautious when using the `delete` command, as it starts the delete process immediately.
 There is no 'Are you sure?'